 About the publications system

-The publications managemnt system is based on Symplectic Elements, a database designed for tracking publications and entering them into open access repositories.
+The publications management system is based on Symplectic Elements, a database designed for tracking publications and entering them into open access repositories.
 The UC California Digital Library, which runs a similar database for all ten UC campuses, is hosting the system as our contractor.
 The publications management system itself is not open for public access.
-However, all work you submit to this system will be made publicly discoverable on eScholarship.org, the UC's open-access repository and the DOE's PAGES system, both of which are open to the public.
+However, all work you submit to this system will be pushed to eScholarship.org, the UC's open-access repository and the DOE's PAGES system, both of which are open to the public.